aws/aws-cdk/packages/@aws-cdk/aws-eks/GUIDE.md

 The default value is `eks.EndpointAccess.PUBLIC_AND_PRIVATE`.
 Which means the cluster endpoint is accessible from outside of your VPC, but worker node traffic and `kubectl` commands issued by this library stay within your VPC.

 ### Permissions

+> The IAM role specified in this command is called the "**masters role**".
+This is
+> an IAM role that is associated with the `system:masters` [RBAC](https://kubernetes.io/docs/reference/access-authn-authz/rbac/)
+> group and has super-user access to the cluster.
+>
+> You can specify this role using the `mastersRole` option, or otherwise a role will be
+> automatically created for you.
+This role can be assumed by anyone in the account with
+> `sts:AssumeRole` permissions for this role.

 ## Using existing clusters